 This is completely up to the individual therapist and Physifun suggests you be guided by your hourly rate, although this is at your discretion.
 Parent and teacher talks should not exceed 1 hour and assembly not more than half an hour.

 What does Physifun offer to schools and therapists?

 Physifun is a concept and is run by Tracy Prowse, the founder, who offers online mentoring and support to all the therapists and teachers who she has trained.
 As a therapist, it is up to you to provide the teachers you train with regular mentoring and support and also to ensure that the teachers receive the monthly newsletter from Physifun and that the schools’ name is on the Physifun website.

 How do you get a school in your area to attend the Physiball or Physifit teacher training?

 It is up to you as the local therapist to make contact with your local schools and offer the teacher training and to manage the entire training process yourself.
 Tracy will provide you with online and telephonic support that you need, if needed.

 Being a Physifun trained therapist benefits:

-- Therapists will receive a monthly newsletter wherein there are tips for teachers, parents, latest research updates and interesting facts.
+- Therapists will receive an annual newsletter wherein there are tips for teachers, parents, latest research updates and interesting facts.
 You can pass this on via email to any of your patients.

 - Therapists names will appear on the Physifun website along with their email address and the area they practice in